 If a non-dependant deduction is made, a fixed amount is deducted (see table below).
-Gross income of the non-dependant is the amount they earn before tax and other deductions are made.
-It does not include any income received from AA, PIP, DLA, AFIP or payments made under certain charitable funds.
+Gross is the amount they earn before tax and other deductions are made.
+It does not include any income received from AA, PIP, DLA, AFIP, or payments made under certain charitable funds.